NHSDigital/personal-demographics-service-api/karate-tests/README.md

     ```bash
     docker inspect <CONTAINER ID> | grep '"IPAddress":' | grep -oE '[0-9]+(\.[0-9]+){3}' | head -n 1
     ```
-1. You should now be able to run the sandbox tests against this container to show things are working, e.g. :
-    ```bash
-    export APIGEE_ENVIRONMENT=docker && poetry run -vv pytest tests/sandbox/test_sandbox.py::TestSandboxRelatedPersonSuite
-    ```

-- If you want a shortcut to set the environment variable and run all tests, there is the make command:
-    ```bash
-    make test-karate-sandbox
-    ```

 #### Option 2: Building your own jarfile and running the sandbox locally
 ##### Building a jarfile